 The first International House of Pancakes restaurant opened in 1958 in Toluca Lake, California.
 Shortly thereafter, the Company's predecessor began developing and franchising additional restaurants.
 The Company was incorporated under the laws of the State of Delaware in 1976 with the name IHOP Corp.
 In November 2007, the Company completed the acquisition of Applebee's International, Inc., which became a wholly-owned subsidiary of the Company.
-Effective June 2, 2008, the name of the Company was changed to DineEquity, Inc. and on February 20, 2018, the name of the Company was changed to Dine Brands Global, Inc.[TM] ("Dine Brands Global," "we" or "our").
+Effective June 2, 2008, the name of the Company was changed to Dine Brands Global, Inc. SM ("Dine Brands Global," "we" or "our").
 Through various subsidiaries (see Exhibit 21, Subsidiaries of Dine Brands Global, Inc.), we own, franchise and operate the Applebee's Neighborhood Grill + Bar® ("Applebee's") concept in the bar and grill segment within the casual dining category of the restaurant industry and we own and franchise the International House of Pancakes® ("IHOP") concept in the family dining category of the restaurant industry.
-References herein to Applebee's[®] and IHOP[®] restaurants are to these two concepts, whether operated by franchisees, area licensees or us.
+References herein to Applebee's® and IHOP® restaurants are to these two concepts, whether operated by franchisees, area licensees or us.